Montana Republican Party: Platform

-The Montana Republican Party Platform was adopted June 16, 2012 and can be viewed in its entirety on the Montana Republican Party website.
+The Montana Republican Party's most recent platform was adopted June 29, 2024 and can be viewed in its entirety on the Montana Republican Party's official website.

 Conventions

-According to Party Bylaws, conventions that are held within the state.
-The State Platform convention, which meets once every even-numbered year between the primary and general elections, the purpose of this convention, is to adopt a state platform.
-There is a State Delegate Convention, which meets every presidential year prior to the Republican National Committee; during this convention they elect the delegates and alternate delegates to the Republican National Convention.
-Then there is the State Officer's Convention, which meets in June each odd-numbered year, this is when the state chairman and state vice chairman are elected.
-These conventions are given notice by convention calls and they give notice to all meetings or conventions.
-There is a quorum for any business actions and are entitled to vote thereat, in person, or by proxy, and weighted votes are not considered.
-Proxies are allowed except when selecting delegates for the national convention.
-Voting is an individual basis and are only for people entitled to vote at the conventions.
-The Parliamentary practice is Roberts' Rules of Order, it governs all conventions and meetings and allows the state chairman to appoint a parliamentarian for any State Central Committee meeting or convention.
+Party conventions are held regularly in the state, per party bylaws.
+The State Platform convention, which meets once every even-numbered year between the primary and general elections, is used to adopt a state platform.
+There is a State Delegate Convention, which meets every presidential year prior to the Republican National Committee; during this convention, delegates and alternate delegates are elected to the Republican National Convention.
+The State Officer's Convention, which meets in June each odd-numbered year, is used to elect party leadership, including Chairman, Vice Chairman, Secretary, and Treasurer.
+The party provides notice for meetings and conventions.
+The Parliamentary practice is Roberts' Rules of Order, which governs all conventions and meetings and allows the state chairman to appoint a parliamentarian for any State Central Committee meeting or convention.

 Committees

-State Central Committee is made up by the county chairman, state committeemen and committee women, and finance chairman for each county.
-This committee is the governing body the Montana GOP and makes up all the rules and policies for the state party.
+The State Central Committee is made up by the county chairman, state committeemen and committee women, and finance chairman for each county.
+This committee is the governing body the MTGOP and makes up all the rules and policies for the state party.

-State Executive Committee is made up of many members such as state chairman, vice chairman, national committeeman and committeewoman, statewide elected federal and state officeholders, elected Republican Public Service Commissioners, the highest-ranking Republican leader from state Senate and House of Representatives, and many other Republican groups or clubs within Montana.
-The main purpose of this committee is to execute policies and programs of the Montana GOP between the State Central Committees.
-The terms of these members last as long as the chairman's term and can also end by resignation or removal.
+The State Executive Board is made up of the state chairman, vice chairman, secretary, treasurer, finance chair, the national committeeman and committeewoman, and five regional chairs, who are elected by county chairmen.
+The main purpose of this committee is to execute the policies and programs of the MTGOP between meetings of the State Central Committee.
+The terms of these members last as long as the chairman's term and can also end by resignation.

-County Central Committee is found in each county in Montana and only consists of elected or appointed committeemen and committeewomen from each precinct of the county and hold officer for two years.
+County Central Committees are found in each county in Montana and consist of elected or appointed committeemen and committeewomen from each precinct of the county, who hold office for two years.
 The committee elects county chairman and vice chairman, secretary and treasurer, state and Congressional committeeman and committee woman, finance chairman, and anything else that seems important.
 It can adopt its own rules and come up with a county executive committee that executes the counties rules and policies.

-There are also other committees such as the Rules Committee.
-The members are appointed by the chairman and they consider or recommend rules and rule changes.
+There are also other committees such as the Rules Committee, for which members are appointed by the chairman to consider or recommend rules and rule changes.
 Any other special committee such as the Rules Committee can be appointed by the chairman if needed.